BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 ### Idea

 Whether you've only played the EA or has never reached the goblin camp, you've probably noticed that the Emerald Grove is a bit of a pain to navigate.
 The nearest waypoint is like 10 seconds from the gate, which takes more ~5 seconds to open, and then you have to walk all the way to the grove for a few more seconds.
 For every trip to get to Dammon, you'll likely spend tens of seconds just walking.
-Notice the idea presents itself: having a waypoint inside the Emerald Grove.
+Notice that the idea presents itself: *having a waypoint inside the Emerald Grove*.

 ### Design

 The design should be pretty simple, right?
 Just add a waypoint inside the Emerald Grove.
 But there are some things to consider:

 - Where should the waypoint be placed?
-The grove is still a large area, maybe it could be dynamically changed to provide the most convenient location for players.
+The grove is still a large area, maybe it could be dynamically changed to provide the most convenient location for players...
 - It would be really great if we could add it to the map, just like the other waypoints, to make it easily accessible.
 - Being a waypoint, it must be accessible only after the player has reached the Grove.
 How do we manage that unlock condition?
 Should it be tied to a specific quest or event?
 - Are there any lore implications to consider?
-Was it intended for the Grove not to have a waypoint, or could it be justified as a new addition for player convenience?
+Was it intended for the Grove not to have a waypoint, or could it simply be justified as a new addition for player convenience?
 - What happens if the Grove enters lockdown?
 The waypoint should be disabled or removed to maintain consistency with the game's mechanics.
 - How will the waypoint interact with existing game systems and features?
 Will it create any unintended consequences or balance issues?